digime/digime-sdk-nodejs/documents/storage/upload-files-to-storage.md

 ```

-For more details on what options can be passed please check type [UploadFileToStorageOptions](../interfaces/Types.UploadFileToStorageOptions.html)
+For more details on what options can be passed please check type {@link Types.UploadFileToStorageOptions | UploadFileToStorageOptions}

 This method will upload file to storage and return: